 - 1. Turn the step power switch on. - 2.
 Close the door.
 The step should retract and lock into the up position. - 3.
 Open the door.
-The step should extend and lock into the down position. - 4.
-Turn the step power switch off.
+The step should extend and lock into the down position.

+- 4. Turn the step power switch off.
 The step should remain in the extended position when the door is closed.
-Turning off the power with the step retracted will hold the step in a retracted position as - 5.
+Turning off the power with the step retracted will hold the step in a retracted position as well. - 5.
 With the step extended, turn the step power switch off and close the entrance door.
 Turn the vehicle ignition on.
-The ignition override system will go into effect, and the step will automatically retract.
+The ignition override system will go into effect, and the step will automatically retract. - 6.
+Turn the vehicle ignition off and open the door.
+The step will extend and lock in the down position.

-⚠ CAUTION
+CAUTION